Moroccan census

-The Moroccan Census of the population, officially named general census of the population and the habitat (RGPH), is a census taking place every ten years in the kingdom.
-It is established under the responsibility of the High Commissioner for Planning.
+The Moroccan Census of the population, officially named in French Recensement Général de la Population et de l'Habitat; "General Census of the Population and the Habitat"; abbr.
+RGPH), is a census that takes place every ten years in the kingdom.
+It is carried out under the responsibility of the High Planning Commission.

 History

-In Morocco under French protectorate or Spanish protectorate, counts were made, spreading irregularly from 1921 to 1951.
+In Morocco under French protectorate or Spanish protectorate, counts were made irregularly from 1921 to 1951.

-In 1960 (under Mohammed V), soon after the found independence, was carried out the first demographic census proper of the country.
-Five others followed, separated by nearly ten years then ten years: in 1971, 1982 and 1994 (under Hassan II), then in 2004 and 2014 (under Mohammed VI); thus, since the 2000s, the national population census, entitled "general census of the population and the habitat" (RGHP), took a "cruising speed" strictly decennial.
+In 1960 (under Mohammed V), soon after the country gained independence, the first demographic census proper of the country was conducted.
+Five others followed, separated by nearly ten years: in 1971, 1982 and 1994 (under Hassan II), then in 2004, 2014 and 2024 (under Mohammed VI).
+Thus, since the 2000s, the RGPH has become more strictly decennial.